Hotline

 There are two primary schools of thought in developing an audit approach:

-• One viewpoint is to assume that everyone is looking for ways to “beat the system”; therefore, the auditors devise audit steps that focus on finding evidence of wrongdoing.
+- One viewpoint is to assume that everyone is looking for ways to “beat the system”; therefore, the auditors devise audit steps that focus on finding evidence of wrongdoing.

-• The other approach is to assume that most people take pride in their work and want to do the right thing—they just need to know what is expected of them and have the information and tools available to allow them to successfully carry out their responsibilities.
+- The other approach is to assume that most people take pride in their work and want to do the right thing—they just need to know what is expected of them and have the information and tools available to allow them to successfully carry out their responsibilities.
 In this case, the auditor’s approach is to examine areas of high risk and focus on ways these risks can be most effectively and efficiently mitigated.

-I’m pleased to say that the latter is the vision, philosophy, and progressive approach we have adopted in the Department of Internal Auditing at Georgia Institute of Technology.
+We are pleased to say that the latter is the vision, philosophy, and progressive approach we have adopted in the Department of Internal Auditing at Georgia Institute of Technology.

 As we have canvassed the campus conducting audits and collaborated with colleagues throughout higher education, we have compiled perspectives and observations of “best practices” in handling many of the areas of risk that most units (departments, schools, etc.) encounter.
 This is not a policies and procedures manual – there are already many valuable policies and procedures which outline business rules.
 Our goal with this document, instead, was to compile our observations and recommendations on best practices in managing business risks and creating effective and efficient systems of internal control.